Test dates for October 2025 and January 2026 have now been announced. Please see our key dates.

 The following arrangements will require you to get approval from the UAT-UK office in advance of your test:

-• Rest breaks / pause the clock – Rest breaks are approved if needed to manage a disability during testing or a candidate needs to take certain medication or use comfort aids not permitted in the test room.
+Rest breaks are approved if needed to manage a disability during testing or a candidate needs to take certain medication or use comfort aids not permitted in the test room.

-• Reader/Recorder – this is a person who reads the questions to you and/or types in your responses and can be offered in cases where your ability to read the test or use the computer to input your answers is impaired.
+This is a person who reads the questions to you and/or types in your responses and can be offered in cases where your ability to read the test or use the computer to input your answers is impaired.

-• Access to medicine or other non-permitted comfort aids from your desk – this can be offered where there in an immediate need to access these items from your desk.
+This can be offered where there in an immediate need to access these items from your desk.

-• Other non-standard accommodations not listed here
+Other non-standard accommodations not listed here

 The UAT-UK Access Arrangements Policy is aligned to the regulations set out by the UK Joint Council for Qualifications (JCQ).
 If you are currently in receipt of, or apply for, access arrangements outside of these regulations, you will normally be offered the equivalent UK reasonable adjustments for your disability.